MG$^2$-RAG: Multi-Granularity Graph for Multimodal Retrieval-Augmented Generation: Related Work

 \section{Related Work}

-\paragraph{Retrieval-Augmented Generation (RAG) for LLMs} The paradigm of RAG has evolved from static \emph{retrieve-then-generate} pipelines to \emph{dynamic, agentic reasoning} systems.
-Early work augmented language models with external knowledge to mitigate hallucinations, progressing from sparse Wikipedia retrieval~\cite{chen2017reading, lee2019latent} to dense retrieval~\cite{guu2020retrieval, lewis2020retrieval} and web-scale search integration~\cite{lazaridou2022internet}.
-Subsequent research addressed the rigidity of fixed retrieval patterns by introducing active and adaptive mechanisms, allowing models to determine \emph{when} and \emph{what} to retrieve, often optimized via reinforcement learning and environmental feedback~\cite{asai2024selfrag, cheng2024unified, gao2025smartrag, hsu2025grounding}.
-More recently, RAG has been tightly integrated with multi-hop reasoning and planning.
-Hierarchical query decomposition~\cite{zhang2025levelrag, lee2024planrag}, iterative retrieval-reasoning loops~\cite{guan2025deeprag, wang2025chain}, and agentic workflows~\cite{li2025search, wu2025agentic, lee2025rearag} now enable models to emulate structured research processes.
-These advances substantially improve performance on complex, knowledge-intensive tasks.
-However, most existing approaches remain grounded in \emph{flat vector retrieval}, limiting their ability to model structured dependencies.
+\paragraph{RAG for LLMs} RAG has evolved from static \emph{retrieve-then-generate} pipelines to \emph{dynamic, agentic reasoning} systems.
+Early approaches mitigate hallucinations by augmenting language models with external knowledge, progressing from sparse Wikipedia retrieval~\cite{chen2017reading, lee2019latent} to dense retrieval~\cite{guu2020retrieval, lewis2020retrieval, lazaridou2022internet}.
+Subsequent work introduces adaptive retrieval strategies that enable models to determine when and what to retrieve, often optimized through reinforcement learning and environmental feedback \cite{asai2024selfrag, cheng2024unified, gao2025smartrag, hsu2025grounding}.
+Recently, RAG has become tightly coupled with multi-hop reasoning through hierarchical query decomposition~\cite{lee2024planrag, zhang2025levelrag}, iterative retrieval-reasoning loops~\cite{wang2025chain, guan2026deeprag}, and agentic workflows~\cite{li2025search, wu2025agentic, lee2025rearag}.
+These advances improve performance on complex, knowledge-intensive tasks.
+Nonetheless, most existing methods still rely on \emph{flat vector retrieval}, limiting their ability to model structured semantic dependencies and motivating graph-based retrieval paradigms.